joseph-a-levine/authoring/_older/january_2024.md

 > The names do not match Humboldt’s journals, and the story seems to appear some 60 years after the expedition.
 The Maipure language is indeed extinct, but was a lingua franca language along the upper Orinoco rather than local.
 However, Humboldt does mention a story relating to the Ature tribe{% sidenote "a-id" "Sandberg isn't quite right here — that Ature didn't go extinct, but became known by other names, the Piaroa or Adole.
 The language also survived in human speakers, under these names." %} that went extinct in the mid1700s and that an old parrot that might have spoken their language was shown in Maypures — but it is unclear if he actually saw it and there is no evidence he recorded any words.

-This is a good enough story to include anyway.

 {% newthought "A long, funny [story](https://ofgeography.tumblr.com/post/735900283288387584/so-at-the-time-i-was-traveling-a-lot-for-work) about BTS in the" %} airport in Santiago, Chile.

-An amazing story about the k-pop band BTS located [here](https://etirabys.tumblr.com/post/735990256985423872/i-blinked-at-molly-plus-your-username-and#notes)

 I think [woodcuts](https://twitter.com/FedeItaliano76/status/1733175137917108413/photo/1) might be my favorite visuaal art
 ![[Pasted image 20231209103125.png]]
 https://twitter.com/YoshidaArtBot/status/1720863235308433642

-[Edmond-Charles Genêt](https://en.wikipedia.org/wiki/Edmond-Charles_Gen%C3%AAt#Citizen_Gen%C3%AAt_affair), what a dude. french foreign officer in [[Russia]] during the [[French revolution]], then ambassador to the US [[diplomacy]] but never made it to the capital, just hung out in North Carolina recruiting privateers against the british.
-Delightfully named boats the Republicaine, the Anti-George, the Sans-Culotte, and the Citizen Genêt (after himself).
-Then a new revolutionary group came to power and he knew he'd get the guillotine so he stayed in the US for the rest of his life.
+{% newthought "[Edmond-Charles Genêt](https://en.wikipedia.org/wiki/Edmond-Charles_Gen%C3%AAt) was Louis XI's" %} ambassador to Russia when the French Revolution hit, was personally evicted from St. Petersburg by Catherin the Great{% sidenote "ctgr-id" "'not only superfluous but even intolerable'" %} in 1792, and was then immediately appointed French ambassador to the US by the Girondins.{% sidenote "t-dd" "In high school, I was fascinated by Tallyerand's ability to surf the tides of French politics.
+Now, I'm convinced that the foreign policy institutions were more robust to revolution." %} He took a ship directly to Charleston, South Carolina, where he hung out for two years recruiting American privateers against the British (including one ship named after himself, the *Citzen Genêt*).
+This pissed off Alexander Hamilton and Thomas Jefferson, who, working together, got the French government to recall Genêt.

+By that point, the [Mountain](https://en.wikipedia.org/wiki/The_Mountain) had come to power and would have guillotined Genêt if he came back.
+Hamilton got him asylum.
+He married the daughter of the governor of New York, and lived the rest of his life outside Albany.

+{% newthought "While in the US for the holidays, I was thinking of" %} going down to Fort Bragg to visit some friends, but I learned that it was recently renamed to Fort Liberty, because Mr. Bragg was a Confederate general.
+Of, course, "Republican candidates Ron DeSantis and Mike Pence in the 2024 presidential election have both pledged to rename the base back to Fort Bragg if elected president."
+I think Democrats could add this to their platform as well, based on Bragg's service to the Union:

+{% maincolumn "assets/img/bragg.png" "" %}